 Wennerstrom-Phillips Piano Scholarship

-(est. 2005) Mary Wennerstrom Phillips was born in East Grand Rapids, Michigan.
-She received three degrees from Indiana University: a Bachelor of Music in piano in 1961; a Master of Music in music theory in 1963; and a Ph.D. in music theory in 1967.
-In 1964 she joined the faculty of Indiana University School of Music, where she continues as professor and chair of the music theory department.
+Mary Wennerstrom Phillips was born in East Grand Rapids, Michigan.
+She received three degrees from Indiana University: an undergraduate one in piano and two graduate degrees, including the Ph.D., in music theory.
+She joined the IU faculty in 1964 as a member of the music theory department and for many years was chair of the department, teaching courses to large numbers of undergraduate and graduate students.
 Her publications include articles, music editions, and theory texts, particularly anthologies.
-She is currently editor of the Journal of Music Theory Pedagogy and the chair of the Committee of Examiners for the GRE Revised Music Exam.
+In the 1990s she was editor of the Journal of Music Theory Pedagogy and the chair of the Committee of Examiners for the GRE Revised Music Exam.
+In 2002 she became the Associate Dean for Instruction in the Jacobs School of Music and continued to teach graduate music theory courses until her retirement in January 2016, after almost 52 years on the IU faculty.